Which Institutions Own Shares In Avinger Inc. (AVGR)?

 The top institutional shareholder in the company is Perkins Capital Management, Inc. with over 2.34 million shares valued at $1.03 million.
 The investor’s holdings represent 2.45% of the AVGR Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 1.58 million shares valued at $0.69 million to account for 1.65% of the shares outstanding.
 The other top investors are Gsa Capital Partners Llp which holds 0.46 million shares representing 0.48% and valued at over $0.2 million, while Spectrum Asset Management, Inc. (NB/CA) holds 0.31% of the shares totaling 0.3 million with a market value of $0.13 million.

-Avinger Inc. (NASDAQ: AVGR) is 256.74% higher on its value in year-to-date trading and has touched a low of $0.21 and a high of $2.67 in the current 52-week trading range.
+Avinger Inc. (NASDAQ: AVGR) is 224.93% higher on its value in year-to-date trading and has touched a low of $0.21 and a high of $2.67 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The AVGR stock was last observed hovering at around $1.51 in the last trading session, with the day’s gains setting it 0.06% off its average median price target of $2.50 for the next 12 months.
-It is also 37.2% off the consensus price target high of $2.50 offered by 1 analysts, but current levels are 37.2% higher than the price target low of $2.50 for the same period.
+The AVGR stock was last observed hovering at around $1.46 in the last trading session, with the day’s loss setting it -0.03% off its average median price target of $2.50 for the next 12 months.
+It is also 42.8% off the consensus price target high of $2.50 offered by 1 analysts, but current levels are 42.8% higher than the price target low of $2.50 for the same period.

 Avinger Inc. (AVGR) Analyst Forecasts